AkikazeFan/AkikazeFan/README.md

 I am Yip Fan or you can call me Aki.
-A year 2 sem 1 student that major in information technology.
+A year 2 sem 1 student that study in information technology.
 Know fundamantal level of C, html/css/javascript Currently studying java, PHP, SQL, C#
 <!---